Cattle Drive On The Inca Trails

 You'll drive to Cachi this morning, an area known for its high altitude vineyards (most around 2000-2500 metres high).
 It's home to just 1% of all vineyards in Argentina but receives 10% of total investment, meaning that some of Argentina's best wines are made here.

 Today you'll visit the Isasmendi winery and taste some of their best wines.
 This small, boutique winery is owned by the heirs of the last Spanish Colonial Governor.
 Next is lunch, and then a 3-hour transfer to Salta city.
-Tonight you'll stay at a boutique hotel.
-Dinner is not included.
+Dinner is to your own account this evening.

 • Day 9 9: SALTA - BUENOS AIRES - DEPARTURE